-If the test result is negative, the new Resident can be admitted into our care home and receive in-room care and hotel services until they receive a further negative test or for 14 days, whichever is soonest.
+If the test result is negative, the new Resident can be admitted into our care home and receive in-room care and hotel services for a period of 14 days.

-If the test result is positive, we ask them to stay in their own home, hospital or their existing care home for 14 days prior to admission and then move into our care home and receive in-room care and hotel services until they receive a negative coronavirus test or for 14 days, whichever is soonest.
+If the test result is positive, we ask them to stay in their own home, hospital or their existing care home for 14 days prior to admission and then move into our care home and receive in-room care and hotel services for 14 days.

 A place to call home?